Details Panel Customization in Unreal Engine

 virtual void CustomizeChildren(TSharedRef<class IPropertyHandle> StructPropertyHandle, class IDetailChildrenBuilder& StructBuilder, IPropertyTypeCustomizationUtils& StructCustomizationUtils) override;

-Then, during module startup, you need to register this class:
+Then, during module startup, register this class:

 1